Chrysler minivans (NS): Development

-Alongside the sliding door, several designs underwent consideration for the floor layout.
+Alongside a sliding door feature, several designs underwent consideration for the floor layout.
 Initially, a lower floor height was considered (research feedback felt that the step-in height was too high), but was rejected as it jeopardized the higher driving position sought by buyers.
-For production, a compromise design was approved, retaining the same floor height as the previous generation eased into lower door sills.
+Chrysler approved a compromise between the two for final production, retaining the same floor height from the previous generation eased into lower door sills.
 In addition to preserving the higher driving position, the floor design allowed the fitment of all-wheel drive without major modification, larger wheels and tires, CNG tanks, and batteries for electric vehicles.

-While the V6 powertrains of the previous-generation platform were retained, during the development of the NS platform, several configurations were under consideration.
-To improve the body structure, a mid-engine powertrain in line with the Toyota Previa was initially considered, but was rejected for cost and complexity considerations.
-A transition to a longitudinal-mounted powertrain to simplify V6 engine access and all-wheel drive configuration also underwent strong consideration; the transverse layout was chosen in order to reduce overall length.
+While the V6 powertrains of the previous-generation platform were retained, several configurations were under consideration for the final design.
+Initially, a mid-engine layout (in line with the Toyota Previa) was considered to improve the body structure, but was rejected for cost and complexity considerations.
+Adoption of a longitudinal powertrain (similar to the Chrysler LH cars) underwent strong consideration, as it improved V6 engine access and all-wheel drive systems; ultimately, the transverse powertrain was selected to reduce overall length.

 In an extensive shift from the boxy design of the first two generations, the body adopted cab-forward design, shifting the dashboard and windshield forward.
 In contrast to the controversial styling of the GM APV minivans, the roof was moved upward (nearly 3 inches) and the cowl moved lower, allowing for a less radical windshield angle.
 To move the base of the windshield back several inches (to further improve visibility), Chrysler designed the windshield wiper module/lower windshield cowl to be removable (allowing for improved engine bay access).

-In total, the development of the NS platform would cost Chrysler Corporation $2.8 billion dollars (approximately $4.6 billion in 2017 dollars), the most costly vehicle ever developed by Chrysler at the time.
+In total, the development of the NS platform would cost Chrysler Corporation $2.8 billion (approximately $4.6 billion in 2017 dollars), the most costly vehicle ever developed by Chrysler at the time.